inspiredlabs/cwb/src/routes/about/sam.md

 GBV
 Gender & Equality

 Our focus on sustainability via capacity building workshops, working with local Partners and artists.
-Supporting NGO partners to deliver playful, child-centred activities on our key thematics. -->
+Supporting NGO partners to deliver playful, child-centred activities on our key thematics.-->

 ### The Early Years